-Why Italian governments so often end in collapse
+Why Italian governments so often end in collapse — like this one just did

 Italian governments have a habit of falling apart.

 In the past three decades, the country has had 13 separate prime ministers.
-Now, with Prime Minister Giuseppe Conte’s plan to resign on Tuesday after just over a year in office, Italy will probably add a new government to that tally.
+Now, with Prime Minister Giuseppe Conte’s plan resignation on Tuesday after just over a year in office, Italy will probably add a new government to that tally.

 But will the next one last longer?